karlbenedict/agilecuration/Workshop_Proposal/AgileCurationWorkshopProposalOutline.md

 3. Workshop report
 4. Publication
 5. Ongoing community engagement [need to specify how...]
-6. Propose other next steps such as potential proposals, or additional work in other forums such as RDA or EsIP.
+6. Propose other next steps such as potential proposals, training workshops, or additional work in other forums such as RDA or EsIP.

 ##Workshop Need and List of Topics